-An explanation of this effect may alternatively reflect a broader transmission mechanism then, with richer economic and financial implications.
-We use the rest of the analysis in this section to investigate this possibility.
+An explanation of this effect may then alternatively reflect a broader transmission mechanism, with richer economic and financial implications.
+The remainder of the analysis in this section investigates this possibility.

-The first hypothesis we test is whether this effect is also capturing, at least in part, a more general increase in the appetite for risky assets by international investors.
-The exercise we conduct corresponds to model +BTC Web in Table 3, where the index for the web searches of the keyword "Bitcoin" from Google Trends is added to the model along with the U.S. EPU used as a control.
+The first hypothesis we test is whether this effect captures an increase in the appetite for risky assets by international crypto investors who, in response to a positive shock to crypto returns, initially invest more in crypto (as prescribed by momentum trading), but then also turn to other types of risky assets such as stocks.
+To test this hypothesis we estimate model +BTCWeb in Table 3, where the index for the web searches of the keyword "Bitcoin" from Google Trends is included in the model, along with the U.S. EPU used as a control.
 The Google Trends index is assumed to approximate investor interest for cryptocurrencies.

-We see in Figure 3 that Bitcoin web searches and crypto returns positively co-move with a bidirectional feedback.
+Figure 3 shows that Bitcoin web searches and crypto returns positively co-move, with a bidirectional feedback.
 The Google Trends shock is then used to check whether the demand for crypto assets could also translate into demand for traditional stocks, causing the increase in returns in both markets.
-We don't find evidence supporting this hypothesis as the stock returns factor has a largely non-significant response to the Google Trends shock.
+We do not find evidence supporting this hypothesis, as the response of the stock factor to the Google Trends shock is not significant.